wizardrylabs/react-eventbrite-popup-checkout/README.md

 # React Eventbrite Popup Checkout
 A React component that bootstraps Eventbrite's popup checkout widget.

+**Note:** Popup will only trigger if your app is served with **HTTPS**.
+Otherwise a new window is opened that links to your Eventbrite event page.

 ## Install
 If using NPM:
 ```